nprapps/elections24-primaries/.github/ISSUE_TEMPLATE/new-election-checklist.md

 Results
 - [ ] Make sure races are represented correctly in the site config
+- [ ] Account for any special conditions unique to this race (test AP testing advisories)
 - [ ] Test results on staging
+- [ ] Coordinate state page intro text with Wash Desk
 - [ ] If this is a multi-state election: Create any needed custom results embeds, and think through how they'd play on the homepage and liveblog

 Station comms